Strategic assessment of Melbourne’s urban growth boundary

 - Migratory species.

-These prescriptions can be found on the Victorian Department of Sustainability and Environment’s website .
+These prescriptions can be found on the Victorian Department of Environment and Primary Industries' website.

 Victorian Government websites for the Melbourne strategic assessment

 - Victorian Department of Environment and Primary Industries

 - Victorian Department of Planning and Community Development

 Recent changes to Melbourne's urban growth boundary

 The expansion of Melbourne's urban growth boundary has now passed through the Victorian Parliament (amendment VC68).
 This amendment also puts in place Public Acquisition Overlays for the proposed 15,000 hectare native grasslands reserve.
 The Victorian Government gazetted this amendment on 6 August 2010.

 More detailed information on the new amendment can be found on the Victorian Department of Planning and Community Development's website.